 I'm a Queenslander at the ANU working on constitutional law and human rights law.

-Publications include my book, Criminal Fair Trial Rights, based on my Oxford doctoral research.
-The book has been reviewed internationally, longlisted for the Inner Temple Book Prize 2015, shortlisted for the Birks Prize 2015, and cited by judges in the European Court of Human Rights.
+Publications include my book, Criminal Fair Trial Rights, which was longlisted for the Inner Temple Book Prize 2015, shortlisted for the Birks Prize 2015, and cited by judges in the European Court of Human Rights.

 I regularly write and speak in the media on a variety of public law issues, and have done consultant and pro bono research on related issues in the UK, India, and elsewhere, for a number of NGOs.